Erlkoenigs/computercraft/README.md

 The turtle will come back 4 blocks towards the starting position after it is finished.

 ## bridge
-Builds a simple bridge with a width of one block.
+Builds a simple bridge underneath it with a width of one block.

 The length is variable and can be input through command line arguments.